 Standard Repayment Plan

 This is the default plan for most borrowers.
-Payments are fixed and spread over a 10-year term, ensuring that your loans are paid off quickly.
+Payments are fixed and spread over a 10-year term, helping you pay off your loans quickly.

 - Who It’s Best For: Borrowers who can afford steady monthly payments.